Themistocles: Rivalry with Aristides

 During the decade, Themistocles continued to advocate the expansion of Athenian naval power.
-The Athenians were certainly aware throughout this period that the Persian interest in Greece had not ended; Darius's son and successor, Xerxes I, had continued the preparations for the invasion of Greece.
+The Athenians were certainly aware throughout this period that the Persian interest in Greece had not ended; Darius' son and successor, Xerxes I, had continued the preparations for the invasion of Greece.
 Themistocles seems to have realised that for the Greeks to survive the coming onslaught required a Greek navy that could hope to face up to the Persian navy, and he therefore attempted to persuade the Athenians to build such a fleet.
 Aristides, as champion of the zeugites (the upper, 'hoplite-class') vigorously opposed such a policy.

-In 483 BC, a massive new seam of silver was found in the Athenian mines at Laurium.
+In 483 BC, a massive new seam of silver was found in the Athenian mines of Laurion.
 Themistocles proposed that the silver should be used to build a new fleet of 200 triremes, while Aristides suggested it should instead be distributed among the Athenian citizens.
 Themistocles avoided mentioning Persia, deeming that it was too distant a threat for the Athenians to act on, and instead focused their attention on Aegina.
 At the time, Athens was embroiled in a long-running war with the Aeginetans, and building a fleet would allow the Athenians to finally defeat them at sea.
-As a result, Themistocles's motion was carried easily, although only 100 warships of the trireme type were to be built.
+As a result, Themistocles's motion was carried easily, although only 100 triremes were to be built.
 Aristides refused to countenance this; conversely Themistocles was not pleased that only 100 ships would be built.
 Tension between the two camps built over the winter, so that the ostracism of 482 BC became a direct contest between Themistocles and Aristides.
 In what has been characterized as the first referendum, Aristides was ostracised, and Themistocles's policies were endorsed.
 Indeed, becoming aware of the Persian preparations for the coming invasion, the Athenians voted for the construction of more ships than Themistocles had initially asked for.
-In the run up to the Persian invasion, Themistocles had thus become the foremost politician in Athens.
+In the run-up to the Persian invasion, Themistocles had thus become the foremost politician in Athens.